bablokb/pi-vameter/README.md

 ------------

-The installation assumes that you have a freshly installed Raspbian-Lite installation (Jessie and Stretch are fine).
+The installation assumes that you have a freshly installed Raspbian-Jessie-Lite installation (there are still some open issues with the SPI-interface in Stretch).

 Use the following commands to install the software: